RandanCSS/randan/README.md

 ```

 #### Parameters:
-- access_token : str — VK API access token (user or service token).
+- access_token : `str` — VK API access token (user or service token).
-- q : str — Search query string.
+- q : `str` — Search query string.
 Supports VK search syntax (e.g., quotes for exact phrases).
-- count : int, default 200 — Number of posts to return per request.
+- count : `int`, default `200` — Number of posts to return per request.
 The function automatically handles pagination, so you can effectively retrieve more than 200 posts.
-- start_time : int — Unix timestamp (in seconds).
+- start_time : `int` — Unix timestamp (in seconds).
 Restricts results to posts published after this time.
-- end_time : int — Unix timestamp (in seconds).
+- end_time : `int` — Unix timestamp (in seconds).
 Restricts results to posts published before this time.
-- latitude : float — Latitude for location-based search.
+- latitude : `float` — Latitude for location-based search.
 Must be used together with longitude.
-- longitude : float — Longitude for location-based search.
+- longitude : `float` — Longitude for location-based search.
-- fields : list of str — Additional fields to include in the response.
+- fields : `list` of `str` — Additional fields to include in the response.
 For example: ["city", "sex"].
 Refer to the official VK documentation for the full list of available fields.
-- params : dict — A pre‑built dictionary of parameters for the VK API request.
+- params : `dict` — A pre‑built dictionary of parameters for the VK API request.
 If this argument is provided, all other individual parameters (like q, count, start_time, etc.) are ignored (except access_token and returnDfs).
 This is useful when you want to reuse a complex query configuration.
-- returnDfs : bool, default False — If True, the function returns a pandas DataFrame containing the posts and their metadata.
+- returnDfs : `bool`, default `False` — If `True`, the function returns a pandas DataFrame containing the posts and their metadata.
 If False (default), it returns None and only saves the data to disk.

 #### Notes:
 - The function automatically handles pagination — you do not need to manage the offset parameter manually.